History of Microsoft Exchange Server: Editions

-As of 2020, the United States Military's web email web.mail.mil still uses this version of exchange server.

 Exchange Server 2013

 Microsoft reached the RTM milestone for Exchange Server 2013 (v15.0) on October 11, 2012.
 A trial version of this product is available from Microsoft website.

-Exchange 2013 represented a major change to the servicing model: instead of large Service Packs and small Update Rollup packages, a new Cumulative Update methodology is used with CU packages being released on a quarterly schedule and any security updates for that CU released on Patch Tuesday (or out of band as necessary).
-Microsoft support only the current and "n-1" Cumulative Update release of Exchange Server 2013 and later during mainstream support, and only the current CU once the transition to extended support completes.
+Exchange 2013 represented a major change to the servicing model: instead of large Service Packs and small Update Rollup packages, a new Cumulative Update methodology is used with CU packages being released on a quarterly schedule and any security updates for that CU released on Patch Tuesday (or out-of-band as necessary).
+Microsoft supported only the "n-1" Cumulative Update release of Exchange Server 2013 and later during mainstream support, and only the final CU once the transition to extended support completed.
 Despite this, Cumulative Update 4 was rebranded as Service Pack 1 due to significant additional functionality.
 The 23rd and final Cumulative Update for Exchange 2013 was released on June 18, 2019.